datadrivers/terraform-provider-nexus/docs/resources/privilege_repository_content_selector.md

 page_title: "Resource nexus_privilege_repository_content_selector"
 subcategory: "Privilege"
 description: |-
-  Use this resource to manage a privilege for a Script
+  Use this resource to manage a privilege for a repository content selector
 ---
 # Resource nexus_privilege_repository_content_selector
-Use this resource to manage a privilege for a Script
+Use this resource to manage a privilege for a repository content selector
 ## Example Usage
 ```terraform
 resource "nexus_privilege_repository_content_selector" "example" {